Lemon Vinaigrette

 This post may include affiliate links from brands we've partnered with.
 Please read our affiliate poilcy.

-Just 5 minutes to whisk together this simple and easy to make Lemon Vinaigrette!
-And it’s so tasty you may never buy store bought dressing again.
+Just 5 minutes to whisk together this simple and easy-to-make Lemon Vinaigrette!
+And it’s so tasty you may never buy store-bought dressing again.
 It’s full of vibrant fresh flavor and elevates any salad you choose to serve it with.
 It takes just a few minutes to whisk together, and you’ll find some tasty variations to try below as well.
-It’s naturally gluten free, vegan, dairy free, and paleo with no additives and no refined sugar.
+It’s naturally gluten-free, vegan, dairy-free, and paleo with no additives and no refined sugar.

 Lemon Vinaigrette in a glass jar with a silver spoon on the side.